This could be an overdue letter of thanks to a Montréal-based pianist and composer whose music has accompanied me since some time in high school.

 The story he told the concert audience was how when he was about five years old he wanted a chance to show his mother a Mozart piece he had learned in recent days.
 With his father and siblings all gone for the day he had his chance.
 Later, just before falling asleep, he says he heard a few chords of music unknown to him.
 It was many years later, in recalling this beautiful moment, that he was inspired to write “Neiges.”

-I have several favourite albums and “Neiges” is among them.
-It musically describes snow, everything from gentle flurries to a roaring blizzard, and I find it very moving as I listen, and listen again.
+I have several favourite albums, “Neiges” among them.
+Its title track musically describes snow, everything from gentle flurries to a roaring blizzard, and I find it very moving as I listen, and listen again.
 The dynamics are very emotional.
-Mind you I project a lot of my own emotion onto it, too, as I so often have rushed to play it on my Discman, now iPod, as I leave sometimes emotional places and situations.
-If I’m not mistakes “Neiges” was the first album I purchased, back in the 1970s, although I think I already had a single called “Donna”, which I don’t think ever made it on to an album.
+Mind you I project a lot of my own emotion onto it, too, as I so often have rushed to play it on my iPad, as I leave sometimes emotional places and situations.
+If I’m not mistakes “Neiges” was the first album I purchased, back in the 1970s, although I may have already had a single called “Donna”, which I don’t think ever made it on to an album.

 Soon to follow was “Le Saint-Laurent” whose title track is another epic piece.
 I have always pictured it as a voyage from the stark cliffs of Percé up to the Montréal area.
 It may be the opposite or, then again, it may not be so linear.
 Suffice to say the work captures the many moods of the St. Lawrence.
 As I listen I imagine the tranquility of cat-tails along the shoreline, gulls and even larger birds catching fish, and the rapids which the St. Lawrence Seaway diverts ships around.
 I’ve only quite recently been reunited with this favourite album thanks to the iTunes Store.
 (I think the last copy I had was a cassette.)